How to Be a Successful Apartment Locator in Texas

 What is an Apartment Locator?

-An Apartment Locator is a licensed real estate agent that specializes in apartment rentals.
+An Apartment Locator is a licensed real estate agent that specializes in apartments, short-term rentals, and rental houses.
 This is a free service to renters.
 The Apartment Locator gets paid by the complex to which their client signs a lease and moves in.
 This can also be applied to rental home cases.

 Why Apartment Locating?